 How do I lower my debt-to-income ratio?

 Improving your debt-to-income ratio is possible, but it’ll take some time and discipline.
 Two of the most obvious options available are increasing your income or lowering your debt.
 You may not want to ask your boss for a raise or take on a second job to increase your income, so the more feasible solution is to reduce your debt.
 This won’t necessarily be easy, but the sacrifice you make now will pay off in the long run and could make all the difference in realizing your dream of homeownership.
+(See: 5 Tips to Improve the Mortgage Rates You Qualify For)

 The most feasible solution for improving your DTI is to reduce your debt.
 The sacrifice you make now will pay off in the long run and could make all the difference in realizing your dream of homeownership